All Episodes

 I despise it because there's always somebody on the other end.

-No, but that's that's that's the point.
+No, but that's the point.

 That's why I can't put music on the iPods on our podcasts.

-I'm not stealing, I I'm not stealing any music.
+I'm not stealing any music.

-You know, I have a license to play it once here on the program and that sort of thing, but to put it on our podcasts and to distribute it free means I'm giving it away.
+You know, I have a license to play it once here on the program and that sort of thing.

 I am the one giving it away when I send it down over the internet.

-Um that's you know, I respect those uh property rights, intellectual and and other uh screw the public, it's not for the public good.
+And that's, you know, I respect those property rights, intellectual and other.

-We're too we're we're we're not talking about you know sending out a warning that the that the Chinese are gonna be heard basically, I'll tell you these people, the the the Chinese let I'll get to that here in just a second.
+We're not talking about sending out a warning that the Chinese are going to, if you heard, basically, I'll tell you these people, the Chinese.

 Let's start with Ted Kennedy.

-Last Thursday in Washington, Kennedy uh calls the Iraq war a quagmire, goes on a diatribe about mistakes that Rumsfeld has made.
+Last Thursday in Washington, Kennedy calls the Iraq war a quagmire, goes on a diatribe about mistakes that Rumsfeld has made.

 We are now in a seemingly intractable quagmire.